Contents:

 Researchers may request that you return your submission if:

-• You encountered technical problems.
-You should not be rejected for this (in which case, please ask the researcher to consider awarding partial payments but do bear in mind they are not obligated to pay)
+- You encountered technical problems.
+You should not be rejected for this—please ask the researcher to consider awarding partial payments, though they aren't obligated to do so

-• You withdrew your consent (in which case the researcher will delete any data that they have from you in their external software)
+- You withdrew your consent (the researcher will then delete any data they have from you in their external software)

-• The researcher feels that you should be given the opportunity to return your submission for another reason rather than be penalized with a rejection.
-Remember that rejections should only be used in cases where a participant has been clearly negligent.
+- The researcher prefers to give you the opportunity to return your submission rather than penalize you with a rejection.
+Note that rejections should only be given when a participant has been clearly negligent.

 Prolific reserves the right to overturn invalid rejections in certain circumstances.

-If you feel you're being unfairly asked to return a study, feel free to contact support using the button below and send us:
+If you believe you're being unfairly asked to return a study, please contact support using the button below and provide:

-• the name of the study you're referring to.
+- the name of the study in question.

 Need further help?